 But the most poignant of all are the mausoleums that are no longer tended – decaying and forgotten.

 Outside Recoleta cemetery, and in complete contrast, is a bustling handicrafts market.
 Standing alongside, rather surprisingly, are statues of three of Argentina’s finest footballers: Maradona, Messi and Batistuta placed there just before the 2014 World Cup.
 These brought us straight back into the present day!

-Recoleta itself is an affluent and stylish area with a grand European vibe and famous cafe, La Biela, a favourite in the 1950s of racing drivers and fans.
+Recoleta itself is an affluent and stylish area with a grand European vibe.
+Its famous cafe, La Biela, was a favourite in the 1950s of racing drivers and fans.

-Casa Rosada or the Pink Palace hardly needs an introduction – the balcony where Eva Peron waved to her supporters is globally famous.
+Plaza de Mayo is a political hub of Buenos Aires.
+Casa Rosada or the Presidential Pink Palace hardly needs an introduction.
+The balcony where the popular and controversial Eva Peron waved to her supporters is globally famous.

 There’s a museum inside but we made do with the exterior and a tour around Plaza de Mayo.
 Our guide explained that the white headscarf symbols painted on the paving represent the Mothers of Plaza de Mayo.
 They demonstrate in the Plaza each week on behalf of ‘the disappeared,’ young people from the city who were abducted or murdered for political reasons during the military dictatorship of the 1970s and early 80s.

-We moved on into the cathedral, perfectly timed to see the changing of the guard who watch over the tomb of General San Martin, hero of Argentina’s fight for independence from Spain in 1816.
+We moved on into the Metropolitan Cathedral, where Pope Francis was once archbishop.
+Our visit coincided perfectly with the changing of the guard who watch over the tomb of General San Martin.
+He was a hero of Argentina’s fight for independence from Spain in 1816.

 From Plaza de Mayo we hopped into our taxi and drove on to our next stop: the colourful neighbourhood called La Boca.